maul-esel/COM-Classes/spec.markdown

 The above does not fully apply to `VARIANT` (or `VARIANTARG`) arrays: those can either be a raw memory pointer to the string or an array of arbitrary values for the `VARIANT`.
 Here as well, single object fields may not be considered pointers to `VARIANT` structures but integer values for the `VARIANT` structures.
 Those values must be converted to [wrapper objects](#_and__parameters_and_fields "VARIANT handling").

+## GUIDs
+Any method or structure class handling GUIDs (or IIDs or CLSIDs or KNOWNFOLDERIDs or any other type which is actually a GUID) must be able to handle either a string representing the GUID (such as `"{7C476BA2-02B1-48f4-8048-B24619DDC058}"`) or a raw pointer to the GUID in memory.
+The distinction between those can be made using the `is` operator to check if the given value is an integer (or in AutoHotkey v2, `CCFramework.isInteger()`).

+In case it is a pointer, it is either passed directly to a method or, for structure classes, copied into the structure.
+(Note: a GUID structure has 16 bytes.)

+The conversion from a string can be made using `CCFramework.String2GUID()`.
+To obey the memory guidelines, a class often needs to pass a valid pointer as second parameter: methods typically pass a pointer to non-persistent memory previously allocated, structure classes often pass the pointer to the memory instance of the structure + the offset of the GUID within.

+When a GUID pointer is given and the handling code must convert it to a string, it may simply use `CCFramework.GUID2String()`.

 ***